 The adventure game elements themselves, while a good addition to an RPG game, tend to end up as being too simple, as they themselves have no real element of surprise after you've solved them once.
 The RPG elements can end up feeling tacked on padding mechanic, especially if the adventure itself feels too simple.
 There's a lot of pitfalls in a design like this and in my opinion, the Coles succeeded only partly in their games and not every time in all of them.

-If you are interested seeing what I thought about the individual games in the series here's links to relevant entries:
+If you are interested seeing what I thought about the individual games in the series here are links to relevant entries:

 Quest for Glory 1